AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 for this example it is clearer.
 3. We are using ***ngIf** to display only error messages for failed validations.

 So now we still need to do two things in our decorator component.
-Firstly we need to project the error messages into another `<ng-content>` slot, and we need remove all but the first displayed error.
+Currently it will project all the content right into the label!
+This is not handy, so we need to project the error messages into another `<ng-content>` slot.
+When that is done we need remove all but the first displayed error.

 And once again **Angular2** comes to our rescue!